Intersection configurations in free and free times free-abelian groups: Intersection configurations

-A convenient way to visualize $k$-configurations is as BW-colored, oriented, \mbox{$k$-cube} digraphs, where white vertices correspond to non-empty subsets of $[k]$ going to $0$, black vertices correspond to non-empty subsets of $[k]$ going to $1$, and arcs (directed edges) denote inclusion into a subset with one more element (the top vertex corresponds to the empty subset which is excluded in \Cref{def: conf} and will be ignored in the graphical representation).
+A convenient way to visualize $k$-configurations is as 2-colored, oriented, \mbox{$k$-dimensional} hypercube digraphs, where white vertices correspond to nonempty subsets of $[k]$ going to $0$, black vertices correspond to nonempty subsets of $[k]$ going to $1$, and arcs (directed edges) denote inclusion into a subset with exactly one more element.
+In our representation, the top vertex corresponds to the empty subset (which is excluded in \Cref{def: conf} and will be ignored in the graphical representation), and the bottom vertex corresponds to the total subset $I=[k]$.

-Note that with this interpretation, the family of subsets containing (resp., not containing) a given index $i\in [1,k]$ is a maximal hyperface of the hypercube.
+Note that, with this interpretation, the family of subsets containing (resp., not containing) a given index $i\in [1,k]$ is a maximal hyperface of the hypercube.

-\begin{exm} The lattice of subsets of $[k]$ with $k=3$ can be represented as:
+\begin{exm} The lattice of subsets of $[k]$ with $k=3$ can be represented as

-Now, coloring in white (resp., black) the vertices assigned to $0$ (resp., $1$) by $\conf$ provides the desired representation for the $3$-configurations (see \Cref{fig: confs}).
+Now, coloring in white (resp., black) the vertices mapping to $0$ (resp., $1$) by $\conf$ provides the desired representation for the $3$-configurations (see \Cref{fig: confs}).

 \end{exm}

 Now, we introduce a couple of ways to build new configurations from older ones.